Acting on Your Dreams

 - If it opens a new road, travel it.

 An important benefit of dreams is they give you another way of looking at yourself and your life.
 They offer perspective by breaking down complex personal situations into stories.
 People learn better through stories rather than lectures.
-Like when Jesus of Nazareth replied with parables instead of lectures when asked complex questions.
 Stories open your mind.
 They entice you to follow along.
 When you “get it,” you really get it.
 The lesson sinks in.

 Your dreams are like a life coach living in your head.
 This coach knows you inside and out — knows what makes you tick.
 Your dream coach shows you where you can grow, improve, realize potential, fulfill wishes and desires and achieve goals and ambitions.
 Coach knows what’s hindering you and why, and what’s helping.
 Nothing is hidden from your dream coach.
-It knows everything, including whether or not you are paying attention.
+It knows more than you do, including whether or not you are paying attention or likely to act on its advice.

-But if you do follow through, if you listen, if you apply what you learn, your dream coach will take special interest.
+But if you do follow through, if you listen, your dream coach will take special interest.
 You become a star player.
 You live your dreams and make them come true in the realest sense.

 Everything you need to have the life you want is already inside you.
 Dreams help you to tap into that natural wisdom and ability.